JonesH/markdown-cv/index.md

 `Nov 2022 - May 2023`
 __Senior Backend Engineer @ Tempest Search__, Berlin <br>
-Silicon Valley based company with a portfolio of privacy products
+Silicon Valley based company with a portfolio of privacy products. <br>

   * Maintained and enhanced microservices.
   * Optimized ETL pipelines for improved latency and data processing efficiency.